vuongducphuong/documentation/content/applications/general/voip/axivox.rst

 .. image:: axivox/incoming-call.png
    :align: center
-   :alt: Incoming VoIP call in Odoo
+   :alt: Incoming VoIP call in Leansoft

 .. tip::
    If you see a *Missing Parameter* message in the **Leansoft softphone**, refresh your Leansoft window and